Data Center Tiers: What Are They and Why Do They Matter?

 The Uptime Institute's Tier Certification is the independent measure through which ratings are judged.
 It determines the criteria for each tier and lists several values that collectively make up what constitutes the standards of data center tiers.
 Key factors include:

-- Performance: Standards are performance-based, meaning any solution which meets the requirements for availability, redundancy, and fault tolerance is acceptable.
+Performance: Standards are performance-based, meaning any solution which meets the requirements for availability, redundancy, and fault tolerance is acceptable.

-- Vendor neutral: The brand of technology used in a data center isn’t considered as a factor in determining the tier, meaning centers are judged purely on their capabilities.
+Vendor neutral: The brand of technology used in a data center isn’t considered as a factor in determining the tier, meaning centers are judged purely on their capabilities.

-Data Center Tier Ratings
+What Are the Data Center Tier Ratings?

 Redundancy is a process in which components critical to the functioning of the data center are duplicated and kept as backups and fail-safes should an issue occur.
 The primary function of redundancy is to improve the reliability of the data center.